 Rug pads are thin underlays that are made specifically for use under area rugs or “scatter rugs”.
 There are many different options available for rug pads, but not all of these options will suit every application.
 When buying a rug pad, it is best to buy a pad that is specially designed for use under an area rug.
 A pad or cushion that is designed to be used under the wall-to-wall carpet does not offer some of the features needed for use under area rugs and could end up damaging the floor underneath.

 Check With the Floor Manufacturer

 For example, a rug pad made of PVC (polyvinyl chloride) will likely cause discoloration in vinyl flooring and certain types of hardwood finishes.
 Even laminate floors often hailed as ‘indestructible’, are not necessarily immune to damage from inappropriate padding.
 Always check your floor’s warranty to determine if any materials are prohibited from use, and never use any type of product or material that is not recommended by the manufacturer.

 The Best Rug Pad Materials

-Aside from the aforementioned PVC rug pads, which are inexpensive but can be damaging, there are three leading types of rug pads that are generally considered acceptable for use on a wide variety of hard surfaces: natural rubber, felt, and a combination of natural rubber and felt:
+Aside from the aforementioned PVC rug pads, which are inexpensive but can be damaging, there are three leading types of rug pads that are generally considered acceptable for use on a wide variety of hard surfaces: natural rubber, felt, and a combination of the two:

 - Natural rubber pads are ideal for preventing area rugs from sliding on hard-surface floors.
 They grip the rug and hold it in place while providing a cushioned, protective barrier between the rug and floor.